Guarana: Safety

 In the United States, guaraná fruit powder and seed extract have not been evaluated for the status of "generally recognized as safe" (GRAS) by the Food and Drug Administration, but rather are approved as food additives for flavor (but not non-flavor) uses.

 Guaraná is used in sweetened or carbonated soft drinks and energy drinks, an ingredient of herbal teas or contained in dietary supplement capsules.
 South America obtains much of its caffeine from guaraná.

 Beverages

-Brazil, the third-largest consumer of soft drinks in the world, produces several soft drink brands from the crushed seeds of guaraná, and which they use like coffee.
+Brazil, the third-largest consumer of soft drinks in the world, produces several soft drink brands from the seeds of guaraná.
 A fermented drink is also prepared from guaraná seeds, cassava and water.
 Paraguay is also a producer of guaraná soft drinks with several brands operating in its market.
 The word guaraná is widely used in Brazil, Peru and Paraguay as a reference to soft drinks containing guaraná extract.

+Pop culture references

+Guaraná is a key plot device in the Murdoch Mysteries episodes "Excitable Chap" and "From Murdoch to Eternity", in which inventor James Pendrick creates an energy drink from a particularly potent strain of guaraná, which is ultimately plowed under to make way for the Panama Canal.